yanmei0825/interview-bot-f/README.md

 npm run build
 ```

 Push to repo and connect to Vercel.
-Set `NEXT_PUBLIC_BACKEND_URL` env var to your backend URL.
+Set `NEXT_PUBLIC_BACKEND_URL=https://interview-bot-b.vercel.app` as an environment variable in the Vercel project settings (or leave it unset — the default fallback in `lib/api.ts` already points there).